18k white gold pendent, 16 inch 14k white gold chain

 The Native American Southeastern memorial complex also contained images of a human hand with an eye in the palm.
 However, the meaning and purpose are unconfirmed.

 Rare and can’t be find anywhere only one made!!!
 24kt Gold 6.90 carat Rough uncut natural Diamonds Necklace.
-This Custom made one of a kind made special to describe nature of color diamonds in the rough directly from "De Beers" mining company, pure and untouched by no one accept Mother Nature.
-Including Pink Diamonds, Purple Diamonds, Yellow Diamonds, Brown Diamonds, White Diamonds.
+This Custom made one of a kind made special to describe nature of color diamonds in the rough.
+Including Pink Diamonds, Purple Diamonds, Yellow Diamonds, Champagne Diamonds, White Diamonds.